vari-bbc/Intro_to_Linux_for_HPC/docs/03_bioinfx_example.md

 ## multiqc_report_3.html
 ```

 Note the newly created `multiqc_report.html` file.
-Your final task today is to view this file in your browser.
-If you have mounted the HPC file system to your computer, you can try to open up this file directly.
+Try to view this file in your preferred internet browser.
+If you have mounted the HPC file system to your computer, you can simply double-click on this file.
 Alternatively, you can copy this file to your computer's local storage first and then open it.